samiiigo/rightclick-paste/README.md

 - Verify blocked-site behavior on exact hosts and wildcard domains.
 - Verify global enable toggle disables all intervention.
 - On a page where Clipboard API read is blocked, confirm the normal context menu still appears and no text is auto-inserted.
+- Verify right-click on selected text copies selection to clipboard in input, textarea, and contenteditable targets.
 - Test common editors (plain input, textarea, contenteditable-rich editors).
 - Confirm Chrome Web Store listing explains `clipboardRead` and `storage` permissions.